Aura Router

 Handling Errors Thrown by Endpoints

-If an endpoint throws an error, the router will pass it directly to your onError function.
+If an endpoint throws an error, the router passes it directly to the onError function.

 import { createEndpoint } from "@aura-stack/router"